 The Aquarium uses a lot of gloves every day for food preparation, animal habitat maintenance, and cleaning.
 We made the switch to recyclable gloves in 2018 by participating in the Kimberly-Clark “RightCycle” program.
 This change reduces the amount of gloves sent to the landfill by about 8.18 tons every year.

 How it works

-LLPA Team Members use the gloves and then they’re collected on site, shipped to a recycling center, and materials are integrated into new eco-friendly products such as flower pots and patio furniture.
+LLPA Team Members use the gloves, and then they’re collected on-site and shipped to a recycling center.
+The materials are integrated into new eco-friendly products such as flower pots and patio furniture.